titipata/pubmed_parser/README.md

 ## Example Usage for PySpark

-This script take about 3.1 mins on EC2 `r3.8xlarge` (with 32 cores) using PySpark on full Pubmed OA subset.
+This script takes about 3.1 mins on EC2 `r3.8xlarge` (with 32 cores) using PySpark on full Pubmed OA subset.

 ```python
 import pandas as pd